stuycs-gh-classrooms/nxtm-p03-pd09-uhhh/README.md

 ---

-### Simulation 4: centripetal force
+### Simulation 4: Electro Static Force
 Describe what your Custom force simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-apply centripetal force to each orb so they move in circular paths around a central point or another orb.
-The force will always point toward the center, keeping the orb in rotation
+Orbs with the same charges repel, oppsite attract.

 ---

 ### Simulation 5: Combination
-combine gravity, spring force, drag, and centripetal force together.
-Orbs will be attracted to each other while also experiencing resistance from drag and controlled rotation from centripetal force
+Combine gravity, spring force, drag, and electro static force together.
+Orbs will be attracted/repel to each other based on the charge and also experiencing resistance from drag.